joycemegumi/fashion-trend-clustering/README.md

 For more information, please contact aicanada@decathlon.net

 ## Getting started
 Make sure you have python 3 and the required libraries properly installed (pip install requirements.txt).
-You can then git clone the project to the desired location
+You can then git clone the project to the desired location:
 ```
 git clone https://github.com/decathloncanada/image-classification.git
 ```